jonastemplestein/bunny_service/README.md

 About concurrency:

- - Bunny channels must not be shared between threads.
+ - Clients can not be used simultaneously in different threads.
+Bunny channels must not be shared between threads.
 That leads to non-deterministic mayhem (see http://rubybunny.info/articles/concurrency.html for an explanation)

  - Each client/server creates its own connection (`Bunny::Session`).
 Each of those connections forks a networking thread.
 For details see http://rubybunny.info/articles/connecting.html

- - Each bunny connection (`Bunny::Session`) creates a separate networking IO thread
+ - Each server channel has a threadpool, the size of which determines the number of concurrent requests a single server process can respond to.
+The client subscription doesn't has a threadpool because it only ever needs to process one message

- - Each server channel has a threadpool, the size of which determines the number of concurrent requests a single server process can respond to
+- Subscription callbacks get executed in the connection's networking thread

 # Exception handling